Commerce Exam > Commerce Notes > Economics Class 12 > Chapter Notes – National Income Accounting

 Non-monetary Exchanges:

-• Barter and Informal Sector: Many economic activities, especially in developing countries, are not evaluated in monetary terms and hence not counted in GDP.
+• Barter and Informal Sector: Many economic activities, especially in developing countries, are not evaluated in monetary terms and hence are not counted in GDP.

 • Example: Domestic services performed by women at home and barter exchanges in underdeveloped regions.